-Free Accommodations lists, sales of Guide Books and any other enquiries about The Monarch's Way.
+Free Accommodations lists, sales of the 3 Monarch's Way Guide Books (still available) and any other enquiries about The Monarch's Way.

 Breaking News: We now have a Twitter account @monarchsway.